 The people of Tysoe cleaned the Red Horse every Palm Sunday.
 This essential regular scouring ceased with enclosure of the common land on which it was cut in 1798.

-The Two Armies at Edgehill
+The King’s Army at Edgehill

 Clarendon gives a clear comparison of the state of the two armies at Edgehill.
 He says of the King’s Army,

 “The greatest difficulty was to provide arms – of which indeed there was a wonderful scarcity. … But in all places the noblemen and gentlemen of quality sent the king such supplies of arms out of their own armouries (which were very mean) that by all these means together, the foot (all but three or four hundred who marched without any weapon but a cudgel) were armed with muskets, and bags for their powder, and pikes; but in the whole body there was no one pikeman had a corselet, and very few musketeers who had swords.
 Amongst the horse, the officers had their full desire if they were able to procure old backplates and breastplates and pots [helmets] with pistols and carbines for their two or three first ranks, and swords for the rest.”